Houston Rockets Reportedly May Fire GM Daryl Morey Over Tweet Supporting Hong Kong Pro-Democracy Protesters

-After posting a message on Twitter expressing his support for pro-Democracy protesters in Hong Kong, who have been demonstrating against the Chinese government since June, Houston Rockets General Manager Daryl Morey may be fired — at least according to a report by the sports news site The Ringer on Sunday.
-According to the report, shortly after Morey posted the tweet, which he has since deleted, the Chinese government as well as the Chinese Basketball Association took steps to cut ties with the Rockets, over what the CBA termed Morey’s “improper” comments.
+After posting a message on Twitter expressing his support for pro-democracy protesters in Hong Kong who have been demonstrating against the Chinese government since June, Houston Rockets General Manager Daryl Morey may be fired — at least according to a report by the sports news site The Ringer on Sunday.
+According to the report, shortly after Morey posted the tweet, which he has since deleted, the Chinese government, as well as the Chinese Basketball Association, took steps to cut ties with the Rockets, over what the CBA termed Morey’s “improper” comments.

 Tencent said that it would “blacklist” Morey and refuse to stream any future Rockets games, even though the franchise is rated as the second-most popular NBA team in China.